dongtran16092006/iot-smart-home-pyqt6/README.md

 ##  Overview

 This project demonstrates how an **IoT-based gas-safety system** can automatically detect hazardous gas levels, trigger ventilation, and alert users.
-The PyQt6 desktop app communicates with an Arduino controller over serial USB, showing live sensor data and allowing manual control of devices like **LEDs, fans, servo doors, and buzzers**.
+The PyQt6 desktop app communicates with an Arduino controller over serial USB, showing live sensor data and allowing auto control of devices like **LEDs, fans, servo doors, and buzzers**.

 ---